5 Ways to Grab the Audience's Attention

 Everyone will want to know what the boy did, and what it was that you said.

 Laughing is a sign that people are happy and interested in what you are saying.
-This can make or break your speech, whether you are in front of the class or behind a podium.
-If you are able to trick people into laughing, you are getting them to think that they are actually interested in what you have to say.
-This is why funny speech introductions can be useful.
+And whether you are in front of the class or behind a podium, this can make or break your speech.
+If you are able to trick people into laughing, you are getting them to think that they are actually interested in what you have to say—which is why funny speech introductions can be useful.

-The perfect example would be something that the class is able to understand, such as an inside joke.
-If you know the teacher has a tendency to misspell words, you can try a lighthearted, funny joke to start with.
-For example, "Wouldn't it be nice if Mr. Johns could spell the word "outrageous" correctly for once?
+The perfect example would be something the group can understand, such as an inside joke.
+If you know the teacher tends to misspell words, you can try a lighthearted, funny joke to start with.
+For example, "Wouldn't it be nice if Mr. Johns could spell the word 'outrageous' correctly for once?
 That would be outrageous!"
-Not only would you get the attention of the class, but you are guaranteed to get the attention of the teacher, who is the main judge and the one giving you the mark!
+Not only would you get the class's attention, but you are guaranteed to get the attention of the teacher, who is the main judge and the one giving you the mark!